freewayprojects/linux-server-initial-setup-guide/README.md

 # Setup steps

+## Checking the operating system datetime

 In the server installation the server BIOS clock should have been set correctly.
-It is very important that the server operating system is reporting the correct datetime as well.
+It is very important that the server operating system is reporting the correct datetime and timezone as well.
 The package managers, logging tools, certificates etc rely on the server time clock being correct.

-## Checking the operating system datetime
+### Reading the current datetime

 To start with the server datetime should be checked.
 On most Linux servers the date and time can be checked by running the date command.

 | Disttribution | Versions |
 | --- | --- |